seanpm2001/Learn/OldVersions/README/English/2/README.txt

 </details> <!-- Section end !-->

 <details><summary><b>Version 45 (2022, Thursday, September 29th at 5:35 pm PST)</b></summary>

-***This release was made by [`@seanpm2001`](https://github.com/seanpm2001/)***

 [View this version](/OldVersions/README/English/1/README_V45.md)

+**This release was made by:** [:octocat: `@seanpm2001`](https://github.com/seanpm2001/)

-**Note:** I am making this separate release with yesterdays data, as I didn't have the time yesterday, and didn't want to create a gap in the timeline of this table.
+> **Note:** I am making this separate release with yesterdays data, as I didn't have the time yesterday, and didn't want to create a gap in the timeline of this table.
 The part that took the most time was getting comment and string data for 55 languages.
 I hope to not fall so far behind on this next time.

 **Changes:**